The Complexity of Graph Exploration Games: Hamiltonian Problems

 \paragraph*{Reduction Overview}

 The reduction is based on the book of Arora and Barak \cite{DBLP:books/daglib/0023084}.
 They reduce \sat{} to \dhp{} by providing gadgets for the variables and the clauses.
-We additionally use the folklore reduction from \dhp{} to \uhp{} in order to provide the hardness for the undirected case.
+We additionally use the reduction from \dhp{} to \uhp{} by Karp \cite{DBLP:conf/coco/Karp72} in order to provide the hardness for the undirected case.

 The variable gadget is a chain of vertices, which has to be fully explored.
 This chain can be traversed in two different variations.
 These variations encode the decision on the variables either to be set to true or false.
 Each clause gadget is essentially one vertex, which is connected to the variable gadget chains.
 The connection is done in such a way that if and only if a non-negated variable is part of the clause, the traversal variation, which encodes the assignment to true, additionally allows to traverse the clause vertex.
 Overall, the variable gadgets are concatenated together.
 Moreover, a vertex $s$ is added and connected to the first vertex of the first variable gadget and a vertex $t$ is added and connected to the last vertex of the last variable gadget.
 Thus, a Hamiltonian $s$-$t$-path assigns all variables a truth value and visits all clause vertices.